mitre/secure-coding-case-studies/java/msccs-13.md

 The flexible driver design where users have complete control over what driver is used could be replaced with an enumerated set of supported driver platforms.
 This approach would have prevented the unintended use of the H2 database because the developers would have never supported it in the first place.

 With that being said, since the design of the underlying technology is striving to be flexible for future extension, I understand the choices made by the developers.
-Trade offs were being made between flexibility and security, which is a very common theme accross all of software.
+Trade offs were being made between flexibility and security, which is a very common theme across all of software.
 Which makes it all the more important that 3rd party users of open source software understand the risks of flexibility.

 Following the patch made in version 1.22.0, another validation related <a href="https://www.cve.org/CVERecord?id=CVE-2023-40037">CVE-2023-40037</a> was found for the exact same connector services, which required developers to add more validation in the `ConnectionURLValidator` to prevent more unintended consequences.
 This aligns with another CWE (<a href="https://cwe.mitre.org/data/definitions/184.html">CWE-184</a>) and is all the more reason for a redesigned approach.

 ### Conclusion:

 In conclusion, the vulnerability required immediate action by the development team and should be addressed by any organization using the tool in a production environment.
 This particular vulnerability illustrates the pros and cons of flexible application design, and how unchecked extensibility can lead to unintended consequences.
-It also exemplifies the importance of assumptions made by open-source technolgies, and when they align with use in a production enviroment.
+It also exemplifies the importance of assumptions made by open-source technologies, and when they align with use in a production environment.

 Untrusted input comes in a wide variety of different formats and mediums, and it is paramount that developers protect systems at the front door so that applications behave as expected, and don't allow for uncontrolled access to anything beyond the developer's intention.